Engagement Portraits at TCF Bank Stadium

 The U of M campus was buzzing that evening as the Lynx were playing game five of the WNBA finals at Williams Arena.
 It was starting to get dark and we hadn’t really gotten many images with any fall colors yet.
 So while we were walking, I was trying to find something that might work.
 We found this spot, while not too much fall color was there, was quite pretty none the less.

-Our last photo stops were several blocks away.
+Our last engagement picture stops were several blocks away.
 By now, the sun had completely set and it was getting fairly dark out.
-The spot overlooking downtown Minneapolis turned out very pretty with what was left of the sunset behind Minneapolis.
+The spot overlooking downtown Minneapolis turned out very pretty with what was left of the sunset behind the city.

-Moments after that, we created images on a nearby bridge that were pretty much done in the dark.
+Moments after that, we created their final engagement photos on a nearby bridge, those were created basically in the dark.
 They turned out pretty decent considering it was so dark that my camera could hardly lock focus at times!